noBloodOnTheLeaves/pi-speaker/README.md

 ---

-## Phase 2: OpenClaw playing through the Pi speaker
+## OpenClaw playing through the Pi speaker

-Goal: Play TTS (or any audio file) on the Pi's default output so you hear it on the Bluetooth speaker.
+Play TTS (or any audio file) on the Pi's default output so you hear it on the Bluetooth speaker.

 ### How it works